BeeyondCereal

 Instructions

-• Lightly spray 24 muffin cups.
-Place one Frozen Rhodes roll in each muffin cup and allow to thaw for 4 hours until no longer frozen, and has doubled in size.
+• Thaw the dough.
+Lightly spray 24 muffin cups.
+Place one frozen roll in each cup and let thaw for about 4 hours, until no longer frozen and doubled in size.

-• In a bowl, combine the cream cheese, mayo, parmesan cheese, garlic, artichoke, and spinach until well mixed.
+• Make the filling.
+In a bowl, mix the cream cheese, mayonnaise, Parmesan, garlic, artichokes, and spinach until well combined.

 Notes